microsoft/fluentui/packages/eslint-plugin/README.md

 ### `no-context-default-value`

 Restricts usage of default values on React context creation.
-Imports should be provided to declare where the `createContex` function is coming from.
+Imports should be provided to declare where the `createContext` function is coming from.
+For more information why this is necessary please consult [#23624](https://github.com/microsoft/fluentui/issues/23624)

 **Example Configuration:**